Greenfield Car Rental Comparison: Low-priced travel vehicles!

 #3 Thing to do: Highland Pond

-Greenfield is the county seat of Franklin County.
+Fun Fact: Greenfield is the county seat of Franklin County.

 #1 Car Rental Company: Budget

-Top Attractions within Greenfield
+Top attractions within Greenfield

-is a sandstone observation tower erected in 1912, which received this name because most local poets were attracted to this spot.
+Poet’s Seat Tower is a sandstone observation tower erected in 1912, which received this name because most local poets were attracted to this spot.
 Especially drawn here was Frederick Goddard Tuckerman, who was the one that named the place like this, eventually.

-was the first grange in the state of Massachusetts, established in 1873.
+Guiding Star Grange was the first grange in the state of Massachusetts, established in 1873.
 The grange has a large community and a growing membership.
 The place is also used as a venue for traditional music nights and social dance nights held in Greenfield.

-is a historic building located in Greenfield and designed by local architect Asher Benjamin in 1797 for judge Jonathan Levitt, a graduate of the Yale College.
+Leavitt-Hovey House is a historic building located in Greenfield and designed by local architect Asher Benjamin in 1797 for judge Jonathan Levitt, a graduate of the Yale College.
 In 1983, the house was listed on the National Historic Register.
 The house is home to the Greenfield Public Library since 1909.

-was opened in 1980 and works as an independent day school.
-The school uses the responsive classroom educational method which claims that every child develops differently and children's creative endeavors should be pursued.
+Greenfield Center School was opened in 1980 and works as an independent day school.
+The school uses the responsive classroom educational method which claims that every child develops differently and children’s creative endeavors should be pursued.
 Before hosting this institution, the building was used by the Greenfield Abercrombie Elementary School.